-Jonathan M. Tisch AGE: 66 Co-Chairman of the Board and a member of the Office of the President of Loews, and Chairman and, since 2016, Chief Executive Officer of our subsidiary, Loews Hotels.
-DIRECTOR SINCE: 1986 EXPERIENCE: Mr. Tisch has served as a member of Loews's Office of the President since 1999 and, prior to had served the company in a number of other executive positions.
-This experience has provided him with br knowledge of and insight into Loews and its operations and businesses and has enabled him to be instrumen providing our company with strategic direction and operational oversight.
-Our Board and its Nominating and Governance Committee believe that his direct experience in managing the Loews Hotels business, as well as institutional knowledge, is of critical importance to our Board in fulfilling its responsibilities.
-Anthony Welters AGE: 65 DIRECTOR SINCE: 2013 Executive Chairman of Black Ivy Group, LLC, a values-driven investment company that builds and grows commercial enterprises in Sub-Saharan Africa, since 2013.
+Jonathan M. Tisch

+Co-Chairman of the Board and a member of our Office of the President, and Chairman and Chief Executive Officer of our subsidiary, Loews Hotels.

+EXPERIENCE: Mr. Tisch has served as a member of Loews's Office of the President since 1999 and, prior to that time, had served the company in a number of other executive positions.
+This experience has provided him with broad knowledge of and insight into Loews and its operations and businesses and has enabled him to be instrumental in providing our company with strategic direction and operational oversight.
+Our Board and its Nominating and Governance Committee believe that his direct experience in managing the Loews Hotels business, as well as his institutional knowledge, is of critical importance to our Board in fulfilling its responsibilities.

+Anthony Welters

+Executive Chairman of Black Ivy Group, LLC, a values-driven investment company that builds and grows commercial enterprises in Sub-Saharan Africa, since 2013.
 Mr. Welters served as Senior Advisor to the Office of the Chief Executive Officer of UnitedHealth Group Incorporated from 2014 until his retirement in 2016.
 He is also an attorney.
-Mr. Welters is also a director of the Carlyle Group and was a director of West Pharmaceutical Services, Inc. from 1997 until 2016 and
+Mr. Welters is also a director of the Carlyle Group and Gilead Sciences, Inc., and was a director of West Pharmaceutical Services, Inc. from 1997 until 2016 and of C.R.
+Bard, Inc. from 1999 to 2017.